TopRankDigitalSolutions/ComfyUI-AmazingZImageWorkflow/README.md

 <img src="files/styles.png" width="50%"></img>

-## Workflow Overview
+## Workflows Overview

-The repository contains two workflow files:
+The available styles are organized into workflows based on artistic focus:

+ * __`amazing-z-comic`__ : Includes comic, anime, and illustration styles.
+ * __`amazing-z-image`__ : The original general-purpose workflow with a variety of image styles.

+Each of these workflows comes in two versions, one for GGUF checkpoints and another for SafeTensors. \
+This is reflected in the filenames:

- 1. **"amazing_zimage-GGUF.json"**       : Recommended for GPUs with 12GB or less VRAM.
+ * __`amazing-z-#####_GGUF.json`__ : Recommended for GPUs with 12GB or less VRAM.
- 2. **"amazing_zimage-SAFETENSORS.json"**: Based directly on the ComfyUI example.
+ * __`amazing_z-#####_SAFETENSORS.json`__ : Based directly on the ComfyUI example.

-<sub>You'll often come across discussions about the best file format for ComfyUI.
-Based on my experience, GGUF quantized models offer a better balance between compactness and maintaining good prompt response compared to SafeTensors versions.
-However, it's also true that ComfyUI has internal speed enhancements that work more effectively with SafeTensors, which might lead you to prefer larger SafeTensors files.
-The reality is that this depends on several factors: your ComfyUI version, PyTorch setup, CUDA configuration, GPU type, and available VRAM and RAM.
-To help you out, I've included links below to various checkpoint versions so you can determine what works best for your specific system.</sub>
+<sub>When using ComfyUI, you may encounter debates about the best checkpoint format.
+From my experience, GGUF quantized models provide a better balance between size and prompt response quality compared to SafeTensors versions.
+However, it's worth noting that ComfyUI includes optimizations that work more efficiently with SafeTensors files, which might make them preferable for some users despite their larger size.
+The optimal choice depends on factors like your ComfyUI version, PyTorch setup, CUDA configuration, GPU model, and available VRAM and RAM.
+To help you find the best fit for your system, I've included links to various checkpoint versions below.</sub>

 ## Required Custom Nodes